How Can Physiotherapy Help You?

 Physiotherapists have extensive knowledge in anatomy, physiology, pathology and are experts in pain, movement and the functioning of the body.
 Physiotherapists work with you to help overcome any movement disorders you currently have to restore normal, symmetrical, pain-free movement – whether it resulted from an accident/illness, ageing, lifestyle or from birth.

-Our Edinburgh Physiotherapists Raul, Aranzazu and Coral are caring, passionate, understanding and really want to help improve your well being.
+Our Edinburgh Physiotherapists are caring, passionate, understanding and really want to help improve your well being.
 Our Physiotherapist’s are members of both HCPC (Health and Care Professions Council) and CSP (Chartered Society of Physiotherapy).

-With both Physiotherapists specialising in various neuromusculoskeletal conditions, Raul, Aranzazu and Coral can help you with a range of ailments including:
+With our Physiotherapists specialising in various neuro-musculoskeletal conditions we can help you with a range of ailments including:

 - Sports injuries